YangCatalog/admin_ui/README.md

 ## Logs

 The logs tab is used to display and filter log messages from selected log files.
 Log messages are displayed from the newest to the oldest.
 It is possible to display log messages from several log files at once.
-In this case the logs from first log file are displayed, followed by logs from second file etc.
+In this case the logs from first log file are displayed, followed by logs from second file etc. Following settings can be used within the log filter:

+-   **Lines per page** - Number of log messages shown by one page
+-   **Page** - Number of page to display
+-   **Date from** - Filter logs from certain timestamp
+-   **Date to** - Filter logs to certain timestamp
+-   **Match case** - Case sensitive or not (used with Search for field)
+-   **Match words** - Match only whole words, not substrings (used with Search for field)
+-   **Level** - Select level of log messages (INFO, WARNING, DEBUG, ERROR)
+-   **Search for** - Display rows which contain specified string
+-   **Filter out** - Display rows which do not contain specified string

 ### Usage